ParkedHampster/MS_Studios-Phase_1/README.md

 IMDB is one of the biggest and detailed database on movie data.
 We specifically focused on movie_basics, movie_akas, directors, and persons table from IMDB.
 Budget data was taken from TheNumbers which provided data on production budget, domestic gross earnings, and worldwide gross earnings.

-We beleive that the "success" of a film can be measured by the revenue that it brings in and some big variables that affect the success of a film's directors, the film's market, and the film's budget.
+We believe that the "success" of a film can be measured by the revenue that it brings in and some big variables that affect the success of a film's directors, the film's market, and the film's budget.

 TheNumbers has an extensive database of movies matched to their budgets and gross revenues.